 OPTIONAL: Are there any specific areas of research that this method could provide insight into?
 OR Can this method be applied to any other systems?

-:
+Richard Walton: The cardiac microstructure, such as the distribution of fibrosis and the organization of the excitable myocardium underlies a broad spectrum of cardiac diseases and sets the scene for life-threatening arrhythmia.

 OPTIONAL: How would you expect an individual who has never performed this technique to struggle?
 Do you have any advice to offer to somebody who is trying this technique for the first time?